home-assistant/home-assistant.io/source/_integrations/nest.markdown

 1. You will need to pick a *Subscription ID*.
     ![Screenshot of creating a subscription](/images/integrations/nest/create_subscription.png)

+1. Select **Enter Topic Manually** from the topic drop down list.
-1. The *Topic name* should match the topic name in your project in the [Device Access Console](https://console.nest.google.com/device-access/) and typically looks like `projects/sdm-prod/topics/EXAMPLE`.
-The SDM topic names do not show up by default so make sure to **Enter topic manually**.
+1. The *Topic name* comes from the [Device Access Console](https://console.nest.google.com/device-access/) *Topic name* and typically looks like `projects/sdm-prod/topics/EXAMPLE`.
     ![Screenshot of creating a topic](/images/integrations/nest/device_access_pubsub_topic.png)

 1. Select **Pull** as the *Delivery Type*.